SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/configure-sharepoint-document-library.md

 2. Select the **Document library** tab.
 3. Click **Change**.
 The page is updated with information about the connected SharePoint site.
 The change is not yet complete.
 4. Click **Complete the change** to confirm that you want to use SharePoint as the default document library.
 The change is now complete.
 5. Click **Settings**.
-The configuration wizard opens.
-6. Complete the four steps described below.
+6. Complete the four steps of the configuration wizard described below.

 ## Step 1 - Sites and folders